Monterosa Ski Resort

 The Monterosa backcountry & named freeride routes extend in all directions and into all the valleys.
 By far the majority begin or end above Alagna, known as Freeride Paradise for good reason.
 Ski descents of a staggering 3,000m vertical are possible.
 The classic La Balma descent (and its variants) is a 2,000m vertical back into the valley near Alagna.

-A single Monterosa Ski pass covers all eight ski areas, or one can purchase cheap local ski passes to ski the 5 smaller resorts.
-Lift tickets are now dynamically priced online and are generally cheapest on weekdays.
+A single Monterosa Ski pass covers all eight ski areas, or one can purchase cheaper local ski passes to ski the 5 smaller resorts.
+Lift tickets are now dynamically priced online & are generally cheapest on weekdays.
 Access to the Indren cable car and its associated freeride terrain used to cost an additional €2 at the time of ticket purchase, although it is now ambiguous as to how much extra it costs.

 Monte Rosa Snow & Weather